Clean Energy Summit Africa – an insider’s view

 - Project development times in utility scale projects are lengthy.
 To gain traction in the market faster, commercial & industrial (C&I) clients can be an attractive alternative.

 - More and more solutions based on power purchase agreements are being sought by the market in both utility scale and C&I segments.

 Personally, I see education as the key to overcoming some of these problems.
 Sharing knowledge of standards, best practices, and available solutions is crucial to accelerating growth in all areas of the industry.
 And even more, it will help the customers to understand how solar solutions can be used for their business or industry.

 Do you see Accra as a clean energy hub?
 Will it become one?

-Accra is a major business hub and can become a centre for clean energy – especially as Ghana itself is an attractive market.
+Accra is a major business hub and can become a center for clean energy – especially as Ghana itself is an attractive market.
 I hope to see more events like this in the capital.
-An established regional hub can make a huge difference in terms of raising industry awareness, which is crucial to ensure that utilities, C&I customers and off-grid communities understand the energy solutions available.
+An established regional hub can make a huge difference in terms of raising industry awareness, which is crucial to ensure that utilities, C&I customers, and off-grid communities understand the energy solutions available.

 Martin Baart spoke on the How is Access to Finance Changing? and Mini/Micro-Grids – Developers Active in the Market panels.
 Many thanks to Solar Media for hosting the event.

 ecoligo to take over Namene Solar commercial and industrial project business in Ghana.

 After a years-long partnership, ecoligo, the German climate solution leader will take over Namene Solar’s project business in West Africa.
 Accra, Ghana,…